 In order to provide more CPE self-study opportunities, as of June 1, 2008, CDR has accepted self-study materials from certain CPE providers accredited by other CDR-approved organizations as detailed in the list on the next page.
-Be sure to refer to CDR's website at www.cdrnet.org for an updated list of approved self-study providers.
+Be sure to refer to CDR's website atcdrnet.org for an updated list of approved self-study providers.